 A period, between the end of a former student’s last school year and the beginning of an academic year of the university, spent by the former student in non-academic activities.
 Considered to be of no more than 12 months’ duration.

-An award made in support of study-related activies, such as travel, conference attendance, etc.
+An award made to contribute to expenses related to study, such as travel, conference attendance, or equipment purchase.